erikjohnston/rust-nom-http/README.md

 [![Build Status](https://travis-ci.org/erikjohnston/rust-nom-http.svg?branch=master)](https://travis-ci.org/erikjohnston/rust-nom-http)

 _**This is me messing around with Rust and Nom.
-Don't event think about using this!**_
+Don't even think about using this!**_

 Stuff left to do: